Biz-Group/fabric-v1/PRD.md

 **Design:** Show a post-call screen with ShimmeringText ("Processing your conversation...") and the ElevenLabs Orb in a subtle idle animation.
 When the data lands (via Convex reactivity), transition to the summary + transcript + audio player view.

 **Speaker-labeling review for Voice Record and Audio File Upload:**
 Both contributor-owned audio modes have an intermediate state after transcription and before analysis.
 The UI should show the retained audio, sample transcript lines per diarized speaker, a free-text name input, and an optional org-member selector.
 The recording must remain visible in the process conversation log with `needs_speaker_labels` status so a contributor can resume labeling later.
 Analysis, rolling summaries, and process-flow generation should not consume the recording until labels are submitted.
 If the contributor closes the modal before approving labels, the `abandonVoiceRecording` mutation removes the storage object and the conversation row so abandoned inputs aren't retained.
+The server allows only the row owner or an org admin to perform this cleanup and refuses finalized rows.

 **Empty states:**
 Every level of the hierarchy needs a zero-data state.
 Process with no conversations: "No conversations yet — be the first to record how this process works."
 Department with no processes: "No processes defined yet."
 These should feel inviting, not empty.